usnistgov/hyperspy_tutorial/instructions/index.rst

 Pre-workshop instructions
 -------------------------

-Please review this section in advance of Sunday's workshop session, as it includes instructions for installing HyperSpy and the Jupyter interactive computing environment.
+Please review this section in advance of Friday's workshop session if you would like to follow along interactively during the demonstration, as it includes instructions for installing HyperSpy and the Jupyter interactive computing environment.

 ..
     ..  admonition:: Installation alternatives